F1LT3R/findy/README.md

 ### Find All Local

-Find all files in the current directory containing the word `yarn` anywhere in the name.
+Find all files in the current directory containing the word `yarn` anywhere in the name:

 ```shell
 findy *yarn*